YetAnotherClown/Luau-Future/README.md

 ### Why I use Luau Futures

-I needed to represent dozens of values from asynchronous calls within a single frame, each frame.
-Promises proved to not be performant and full of unnecessary features I had no need of, this is where Luau Futures comes in.
+When writing code that ran every frame I found myself needing to represent yielding asynchronous calls in a way where I could store the future value and use it in a future frame.
+Promises felt like a good first step, but it just felt like they did not fit the Data-Driven architecture I was going for, with Promises being Event-Driven.

-I built Luau Futures to be used within systems that run every frame, built for a library such as [Matter](https://github.com/evaera/matter), which had no built-in method for handling Asynchronous Calls.
+So here comes Luau Futures, a Data-Driven Approach to handling asynchronous code, built for a library such as [Matter](https://github.com/evaera/matter), which had no built-in method for handling Asynchronous Calls.

-With minimal features and with use of my [ThreadPool](https://github.com/YetAnotherClown/ThreadPool) library, I created a minimal and performant alternative to promises fit for my use case.

 ---